maverick001/ObjDetect/README.md

 ### Model

 *   The app utilizes a TensorFlow Lite object detection model (`model.tflite`) located in the `app/src/main/assets/` directory.
-*   *(Optional: Add specifics if known, e.g., "This is likely a quantized SSD MobileNet model optimized for mobile performance.")*

 ### Detection Workflow